dipdup-io/dipdup/docs/getting-started/templates-and-variables.md

   password: ${POSTGRES_PASSWORD}
 ```

 You can use environment variables anywhere throughout the configuration file.
-Consider the following example (absolutely useless, but illustrative):
+Consider the following example (absolutely useless but illustrative):

 ```yaml
 custom: